RareSkills/blog/generate-ethereum-address-from-private-key-python/generate-ethereum-address-from-private-key-python.md

 print('eth_address: ', eth_addr)
 ```

 The ecpy library is here [https://github.com/cslashm/ECPy](https://github.com/cslashm/ECPy).
-This library implements the elliptic curve math in python, so it won't be as fast as a wrapper around the bitcoin C implementation, which is used by the [coincurve](https://github.com/ofek/coincurve/) library.
+This library implements the elliptic curve math in Python, so it won't be as fast as a wrapper around the Bitcoin C implementation, which is used by the [coincurve](https://github.com/ofek/coincurve/) library.

-However, the python implementation allows you to see step by step the elliptic curve math used to derive the public key.
+However, the Python implementation allows you to see step by step the elliptic curve math used to derive the public key.

 You can use this code to generate an Ethereum vanity address with brute force, but be mindful that if your source of randomness is not secure or has too few bits of randomness, you may fall victim to a hack similar to [this](https://cointelegraph.com/news/almost-1m-in-crypto-stolen-from-vanity-address-exploit).

-## Generate private key with python and coin flips or dice
+## Generate private key with Python and coin flips or dice

 You can generate an Ethereum address from a private key yourself by flipping a coin 256 times and writing to a string a 1 if it's heads and 0 if it is tails.